Heart Shaker Cookies

 Roll the dough on a piece of parchment paper or a rolling mat to ¼ inch thickness.

 Cut out as many shapes as you can.
-I used a heart-shaped cookie cutter from this set.
+I used a heart shaped cookie cutter.
 As you cut out the shapes, also cut out a smaller shape in the center of the larger shape.
 You’ll need 12 of these, but you can keep making them until all the dough has been used up.

 cutting cookies from the cookie dough